camall3n/onager/README.md

 # onager
-Lightweight python library for launching experiments and tuning hyperparameters, both locally and on a cluster
+Lightweight python library for launching experiments and tuning hyperparameters, either locally or on a cluster.